Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data

 \subsection{Multi-coil MRI Reconstruction}

-When an image $\x \in \mathbb{C}^q$ (vectorized) is sufficiently sparse in some transform domain and the transform is sufficiently incoherent with the measurement operator, the theory of compressed sensing~\cite{compress,lustig:07:smt} enables accurate image recovery from limited measurements.
+When an image $\x \in \mathbb{C}^q$ (vectorized) is sufficiently sparse in some transform domain and the transform is sufficiently incoherent with the measurement operator, compressed sensing theory~\cite{compress,lustig:07:smt} enables accurate image recovery from limited measurements.
 The image reconstruction problem in MRI is typically formulated as an optimization of a data-fidelity penalty and a regularizer as follows:

 where $\y_c \in \mathbb{C}^p, \ c=1, \ldots, N_c,$ represent the acquired k-space measurements from $N_c$ coils.
 We write the imaging forward operator or measurement operator as $\mathbf{A}_c = \mathbf{M} \mathcal{F} \mathbf{S}_c$, where $\mathbf{M} \in \{0,1\}^{p\times q}$ is a masking operator that captures the undersampling pattern in k-space, $\mathcal{F}\in \mathbb{C}^{q\times q}$ is the Fourier transform operator (corresponding to densely sampled measurements), and $\mathbf{S}_c \in \mathbb{C}^{q\times q}$ is the $c$th coil-sensitivity matrix (a diagonal matrix).
 Additionally, the regularizer above may include a slew of terms capturing the assumed model of the underlying image.
 It enables enforcing desirable properties such as spatial smoothness, image sparsity, or edge preservation in the reconstructed image.
 Numerous iterative optimization techniques exist for~\eqref{eq:inv_pro}.

 In MRI, the regularizer can involve $\ell_1$ penalty on wavelet coefficients~\cite{wave} or a total variation penalty~\cite{totalv} or patch-based sparsity in learned dictionaries~\cite{ravishankar2011dlmri} or sparsifying transforms~\cite{wensailukebres19}, or proximity to deep learning-based reconstructions, etc. \revise{For example, sparsity w.r.t. a known transform matrix $\mathbf{W}$ is captured by $\mathcal{R}(\x) = \| \mathbf{W} \x\|_{1}$.}